EARL KATHAN, GUNSMITH

 INSTRUCTIONS FOR SENDING IN YOUR PROJECT

-Repairing a flintlock is a specialized area of the gunsmith trade and it can be difficult to find the parts and even more difficult to find someone with flintlock experience to make the repairs.
-I work on older model black powder muskets, rifles and pistols almost exclusively so your at the right website if a black powder gunsmith is what you need.
-I work on Matchlocks, Miquelets, Flintlocks, Percussions, Boxlocks, Revolvers, Blunderbuss, Smoothies, and Rifles.
+Repairing a flintlock or other type of black powder firearm is a specialized area of the gunsmith trade and it can be difficult to find the parts and even more difficult to find someone with experience in this area of gun repair.
+I work on black powder muskets, rifles and pistols almost exclusively so your at the right website if a black powder gunsmith is what you need.
+I work on Matchlocks, Miquelets, Wheelocks, Snaphaunce, Flintlocks, Percussions, Boxlocks, Revolvers, Blunderbuss, Smoothies, and Rifles.
 Whether you need a simple frizzen hardening or a restoration please feel free to contact me.

 Click here on SPECIAL PROJECTS to see the kind of work I do.
 Sometimes a picture can explain what I do better than words can.